infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `cancelCellEdit` Stops editing and reverts the value in the active editor.
 - `resetDirtyCells` Clears all dirty cell indicators.
 - `dirtyCells` Gives a list of all currently dirty cells.
-- `exoprtToExcel(format: 'csv' | 'xlsx', filename: string, keepGridFormatting: boolean)` Export datagrid datasource to an excel file.
+- `exportToExcel(format: 'csv' | 'xlsx', filename: string, keepGridFormatting: boolean)` Export datagrid datasource to an excel file.
 This keeps grid formatting by default.
 - `collapseAll()` Collapse all expandable or tree rows.
 - `expandAll()` Expand all expandable or tree rows.
 - `toggleAll(opt: boolean)` Toggle collapse/expand all expandable or tree rows. `opt false`: will expand all, `opt: true`: will collapse all